IBM/multi-data-lineage-capture-py/README.md

 from provlake.prov_task import ProvTask

 """
-Very simple example to show how this library is used to instrument a simple python script for provenance data management.
+Very simple example to show how ProvLake is used to instrument a simple python script for provenance data management.
 """